vlkv/chocofly/docs/layout.md

 ## Tilde and backtick
-Both '~' and '`' are very important characters for programmers.
+Both `~` and `\`` are very important characters for programmers.
 For example tilde is an alias for $HOME directory, and backtick is used to format code blocks when writing some Markdown text.
-Also, 'Ctr+`' is often used as a keyboard shortcut to show/hide a console terminal.
+Also, `Ctr+\`` is often used as a keyboard shortcut to show/hide a console terminal.

-Also: in RU-layout there is a Yo-letter ('ё') on this key.
+Also: in RU-layout there is a Yo-letter (`ё`) on this key.

 ![Fig. 12.
 Tilde and backtick](/docs/images/chocofly_tilde_backtick.png)